THUYimingLi/THUYimingLi.github.io/_pages/people.md

 {% include base_path %}

 It is my fortune to work with following brilliant students.
+We together made many intriguing research projects.

 ## Ph.D.
 Students